joinnextblock/observatory-website/index.md

 Every ~10 minutes, Bitcoin creates a new "block" - think of it like a page in a digital ledger that records transactions from around the world.
 Each block brings with it a wealth of information - transaction records, timestamps, and cryptographic security proofs.
 The Observatory captures these details, transforming raw blockchain data into meaningful observations that help coordinate the city's activities.
 This data flows through our systems like starlight through a telescope, illuminating the path forward.

+**Using the Bitcoin blockchain as our foundation, we manifest virtual celestial bodies - a Bitcoin Moon and Bitcoin Sun - that orbit over our virtual city, creating a living astronomical system that responds to real blockchain events.**

 At the heart of the Observatory are two celestial bodies and a special astronomical event that mark the passage of time:

-- **The Moon**: Waxing and waning every 4,032 blocks (approximately one month in Bitcoin time), our virtual moon creates a lunar calendar that guides daily operations.
+- **Bitcoin Moon**: Waxing and waning every 4,032 blocks (approximately one month in Bitcoin time), our virtual moon creates a lunar calendar that guides daily operations.
 Bitcoin's very first block (block 0) marks a full moon, and each cycle brings 13 named moons, from the Orange Moon to the Satoshi's Moon.

-- **The Sun**: Operating on a grander scale, our virtual sun completes its cycle every 210,000 blocks - exactly one Bitcoin "halving" period (approximately 4 years).
+- **Bitcoin Sun**: Operating on a grander scale, our virtual sun completes its cycle every 210,000 blocks - exactly one Bitcoin "halving" period (approximately 4 years).
 During a halving, Bitcoin's block rewards are cut in half, making new Bitcoin more scarce.
 This solar cycle creates our seasons, with each phase lasting 52,500 blocks.
 The halving events mark our spring equinoxes, creating a natural rhythm that has historically aligned with Bitcoin's price cycles.

-- **Eclipses**: These special astronomical events occur at the midpoint of each season (every 26,250 blocks), marking moments when the Moon crosses the Bitcoin Sun.
+- **Eclipses**: These special astronomical events occur at the midpoint of each season, marking moments when the Bitcoin Moon crosses the Bitcoin Sun.
 These events create three types of eclipses - Total during New Moon, Annular during Full Moon, and Partial during all other phases - adding another layer of temporal significance to our system.

 Together, these elements create a unique temporal system that helps us understand and navigate the broader patterns of the Bitcoin ecosystem.
 By translating Bitcoin's technical cycles into familiar astronomical metaphors, the Observatory makes it easier to grasp Bitcoin's natural rhythms and cycles.
 The Observatory is more than just a timekeeper - it's a window into the fundamental rhythms of our digital world.

 # Powered by Telescope

 The Observatory is built on [Telescope](https://github.com/joinnextblock/telescope), a TypeScript library that provides the mathematical foundation for all our astronomical calculations.
 Telescope maps Bitcoin's blockchain to astronomical cycles, creating a deterministic calendar synchronized with Bitcoin's block production.

+**Telescope enables us to manifest virtual celestial bodies over NextBlock City by transforming raw blockchain data into astronomical events.
+Every Bitcoin block becomes a moment in our virtual sky, with the Bitcoin Moon and Bitcoin Sun responding to real blockchain activity.**

 ## How Telescope Works